Winthrop Fleet: Voyage

 the remainder following in two or three weeks.
 Seven hundred men, women, and children were distributed among the ships of the fleet.
 The voyage was rather uneventful, the direction and speed of the wind being the main topic in Winthrop's journal, as it affected how much progress was made each day.
 There were a few days of severe weather, and every day was cold.
 The children were cold and bored, and there is a description of a game played with a rope that helped with both problems.
 Many were sick during the voyage.

 The Winthrop Fleet was a well-planned and financed expedition that formed the nucleus of the Massachusetts Bay Colony.
-They were not the first settlers of the area; there was an existing settlement at Salem, started in about 1626 and populated by a few hundred Puritans governed by John Endicott, most of whom had arrived in 1629.
+They were not the first settlers of the area; there was an existing settlement at Salem, started in about 1626 and populated by a few hundred Puritans governed by John Endicott, who had arrived in 1629 and seized control from Roger Conant.
 Winthrop superseded Endicott as Governor of the Colony upon his arrival in 1630.
 The flow of Puritans to New England continued for another ten years, during a period known as the Great Migration.